mmistakes/minimal-mistakes/_posts/2013-05-31-just-another-good-week-for-learning.markdown

 ---
 layout: post
-title: "A Post with Images"
+title: "Good Week Gone By"
-description: "Examples and code for displaying images in posts."
+description: "What happened last week"
 category: articles
-tags: [sample post, images, test]
+tags: [node, twitter]
 ---
 This week is going to be a particularly good one.
-I am implementing twitter clone in nodejs.
-It is a  great excercise to just take a look at something trying to guess what is going on behind the scenes and reverse engineering it in a different stack.
+I am implementing twitter clone in node.js.
+It is a  great exercise to just take a look at something trying to guess what is going on behind the scenes and reverse engineering it in a different stack.